CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 ##### Subject level merge

 The fields at the **Subject** level are merged based on coalescing data.
-The code looks for values in GDC, then PDC until a value is found.
+The code looks for values in GDC then PDC until a value is found.
 The first value found is used in the merged data, unless there is strictly conflicting data.
 In Figure 2, id under **Subject** must be the same to consider merging data.
 The example for days_to_birth shows that GDC has a value of 23, whereas PDC shows none.
 Since GDC has a populated value, and PDC has none, the value from GDC is stored as the value for days_to_birth.
 Similarly, for race, GDC has no recorded value but PDC has a value of ‘Caucasian’.
 Since GDC is empty, and PDC has a value, the value from PDC is stored.
 The final example shows conflicting data between GDC and PDC.
 GDC records sex as ‘M’ whereas PDC records it as ‘F’.
 Due to conflicting information, this instance is recorded in a log, but the GDC value of ‘M’ is used in the merged data.

 ##### ResearchSubject level append